thisisevilevil/evilevil365/_drafts/2024-06-20-ForceWindows11-Upgrade-UnsupportedHardware.md

 NOTE: Be aware for fully supported devices, you can deploy optional feature updates, to the user, so users can go to windows update instead to apply the update.
 This is the recommended approach in supported scenarios, see more info about this [here](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/more-flexible-windows-feature-updates/ba-p/4139230#:~:text=How%20to%20deploy%20and%20monitor,and%20select%20Create%20new%20Profile.)

 Some of you folks probably remember ServiceUI from MDT.
 We can utilize ServiceUI in our Windows 11 Update Assistant package, to let users run the app from company portal and interact with the Windows 11 Update Assistant, even though it's running in System Context.
-I have prepared the .intunewin file for your convenience, but you can also see the contents of the package [here]()
+I have prepared the .intunewin file for your convenience, with the ServiceUI.exe and Windows11InstallationAssistant.exe file.

+Let's upload it it to Intune as a Win32app and deploy it as "Available" to pertinent users/devices:

 * **Install command:** `ServiceUI.exe -process:explorer.exe Windows11InstallationAssistant.exe`
 * **Uninstall command:** `not required`